AdobeDocs/journeys.en/help/using/expression/data-types.md

 **Description**

-Represents a date only without a time zone, viewed as year-month-day-hour-minute-second-millisecond.
+Represents a date only without a time zone, viewed as a year-month-day.

-It does not store or represent a time zone.
-Instead, it is a description of the date, as used for birthdays, combined with the local time as seen on a wall clock.
+It is a description of the date, as used for birthdays.

-It cannot represent an instant on the time-line without additional information such as an offset or time zone.

-Serialization format: ISO-8601 extended offset date-time format.
+JSON format: String.

+Format is: YYYY-MM-DD (ISO-8601), for example: "2021-03-11".

+It can be encapsulated in a toDateOnly function.

 It uses DateTimeFormatter ISO_LOCAL_DATE_TIME to deserialize and serialize the value.
-[Learn more](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_LOCAL_DATE_TIME")
+[Learn more](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6)

 **Literal representation**

 ```
 date("<dateOnly in ISO-8601 format>")
 ```
-**Examples**
+**Example**

 ```
-date("2021-02-19T00.00.000Z")
-date("2021-02-19T00.00.000")
-date("2021-02-19T00.00")
+date("2021-02-19")
 ```

 ## dateTimeOnly {#date-time-only}